brennan-igm/IGME-110/exercises/assetSearchHomework/assetSearchHomework.md

 ## Asset List

 1. Main Character
-2. Enemy Character (x3)
+2. Enemy or NPC Character (x3)
-3. Projectile (x4)
+3. Projectile or Pickup (x4)
-4. Hit Effect (x2)
+4. Hit Effect or Pickup Effect (x2)
 5. Background Soundtrack for a Level
 6. Soundtrack for the Main Menu
-7. Hit Soundeffect
+7. Hit or Pickup Soundeffect
-8. Fire Soundeffect
+8. Fire or Pickup Soundeffect

 ## Diliverable